SamArsanios/calculator-app/README.md

 # Calculator App

-A calculator app where you can calculate the 4 basic Math operations for a company called Math Magicians.
+A calculator app where you can calculate the four basic Math operations for a company called Math Magicians.

 <!-- ![](./docs/screenshot.png) -->